MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 If you still get an error running the *New-ServicePrincipal* cmdlet after you perform these steps, it's likely because the user doesn't have enough permissions in Exchange online to perform the operation.

-Registration of an Azure AD application's service principal in Exchange is shown in the following example:
+Registration of an Microsoft Entra application's service principal in Exchange is shown in the following example:

 ```text
 New-ServicePrincipal -AppId <APPLICATION_ID> -ObjectId <OBJECT_ID> [-Organization <ORGANIZATION_ID>]
 ```

 The tenant admin can find the service principal identifiers referenced above in your AAD application's enterprise application instance on the tenant.
-You can find the list of the enterprise application instances on the tenant in the **Enterprise applications** blade in the Azure AD view in Azure Portal.
+You can find the list of the enterprise application instances on the tenant in the **Enterprise applications** blade in the Microsoft Entra view in Azure Portal.

 You can get your registered service principal's identifier using the [`Get-ServicePrincipal` cmdlet](/powershell/module/exchange/get-serviceprincipal).